naveenailawadi/GUSIF/README.md

-# GCI
+# GUSIF
-These are programs written for GCI
+These are programs written for GUSIF (previously forked from GCI)

 ## Tracker.py
   - Open Terminal or Command Line (windows)